MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-power-bi-report.md

    :::image type="content" source="media/tutorial-power-bi-report/report-visual-layout-2.png" alt-text="Diagram of the report page layout showing the chart visual placed at the bottom-left region of the report page." border="false":::

-1. Select anywhere on the blank canvas so that the map visual is no longer selected.
+1. Select anywhere on the blank canvas to ensure that the map visual is no longer selected.

 1. Complete the following steps to create a table visual: